Firefox Tweak Guide

 Tell me when a website asks to store data for offline use: You can specify whether to be prompted when a website explicitly wants to store data on your drive for offline use.
 This is not the same as the regular offline storage (cache) covered above - this is a feature which allows web applications to be specifically written so that they can be used when Firefox is not connected to the Internet.
 You should tick this option so that you are aware of when an application may wish to use this feature.
 You can see a list of the sites which have stored such data in the box below this option, and you can opt to remove any which you are not familiar with.
 You can also add specific exceptions if you know certain sites should always be allowed to use this functionality without requiring a prompt.
 Finally, you can adjust how much storage space Firefox allocates for offline files by changing the browser.cache.offline.capacity preference, or disable the feature using the browser.cache.offline.enable preference, as covered in the Advanced Tweaking section.

-New to Firefox 12: Firefox now installs updates automatically and silently in the background by default.
-This is made possible if the optional Mozilla Maintenance Service is enabled during installation of Firefox 12 or newer.
+Firefox installs updates to itself automatically and silently in the background by default.
+This is made possible if the optional Mozilla Maintenance Service is enabled during installation of Firefox.
 The service is set to Manual in Windows by default and hence normally consumes no resources, but it can be completely removed by going to Program and Features in the Windows Control Panel and uninstalling the 'Mozilla Maintenance Service' item.

 Automatically install updates: If this box is ticked, Firefox will regularly check for updates and if the Mozilla Maintenance Service is installed and set to Manual, will automatically install any newer version of itself when detected.
 If you also tick the 'Warn me if this will disable any of my add-ons' box, Firefox will prompt you if an update is incompatible with your current add-ons.
 The automatic option is recommended for average users as it maintains maximum security by automatically keeping Firefox up-to-date at all times.